 Lankule, an educated young African man who has embraced western values seeks to modernize his village of Illunjire.
 He wants his village to attain the same economic and technological status as the capital city of Nigeria, Lagos.
 He distastes the village’s traditional practices which he terms as a ‘savage custom, barbaric, out-dated, rejected, denounced, accursed, excommunicated, archaic, degrading, humiliating, unspeakable, redundant, retrogressive, remarkable and unpalatable.’

 His reasoning when arguing with Sidi about the analytical mind of women delineates his level of education and understanding.
 He tells Sidi “...as a woman, you have a smaller brain than mine.”
 Sidi asks him, “Just what gives you these thoughts of manly conceit.”
-Lankule replies in a patronising voice that she can’t draw him into arguments which go above her head
+Lankule replies in a patronizing voice that she can’t draw him into arguments which go above her head

 When Sidi demands Lankule to give him the pail of water, Lankule says, “Please, don’t be angry with me.
 I didn’t mean you in particular.
 And anyway, it isn’t what I say.
 The scientists have proved it.
 It’s in my books.
 Women have a smaller brain than men.
 That’s why they are called a weaker sex.”
-This depicts Lankule as lacking in education (understanding) positioning him as a semi-illiterate.
+This depicts Lankule as lacking in intelligence (understanding) positioning him as semi-illiterate.
 His lack of critical analysis of the books he has read has blinded his interpretation forcing him to accept what is contrary to the authors’ intended meaning.